 It would take us two hours to paddle to the dock and the parking area at the south end of Santoy Lake.
 We had made the right call in packing up since the rain held off and the wind was not an issue once down the initial open stretch.
 The pix below capture a little of what it was like to paddle through the mist.

 As we approached the dock, the rain which had held off for the past two hours started coming down – at first just a little and then, while we were getting the canoe tied down on the car, a bit harder.
 Still – no cause for complaint from us.
 At least we were not at the north end of Santoy dealing with a “wind and rain” day!

 Instead we would be able to get back on the road and head east.
-How far we were not sure – but by ten that night we were approaching Iron Bridge and the Village Inn Motel.
+How far we were not sure – but by ten that night we were approaching Iron Bridge and the Village Inn Motel just east of the Soo.
 We had stayed there last summer after our Bloodvein trip so we knew it would be a decent place to stop.
 We were busy until 1 a.m. cleaning up and repacking the bags for our next mini-canoe trip!

 We had originally planned to spend more time on the Steel River system – time to paddle up Eaglecrest and Evonymus and the north stretch of the Park.
 However, the allure of more lake paddle had faded after we were finished with Steel Lake and we had turned south at the Steel/Little Steel confluence instead.

 Santoy Lake is not the end of the Steel River.
 From Santoy it continues down to Lake Superior.
 There is a campsite at the top of a couple of twenty-meter drops unofficially known as Staircase Falls, which are found right where the river exits the lake.

 Norm Stewart, whose online trip report from 1980 is downloadable as a pdf file (here), makes the last stretch sound like a great ride.
 It also leaves you figuring out a way to get back to that vehicle at Santoy Lake!